Updated August 2013

 13) Lampi waterfall

-Going south towards Phuket, after about 25 KM there is the turnoff to the left for Lampi waterfall, close to the town of Thai Meuang.
+Going south towards Phuket, after about 28 KM there is the turnoff to the left for Lampi waterfall, close to the town of Thai Meuang.
 From the turnoff to the waterfall is about 3 KM, you can park almost right next to the waterfall.
 The waterfall is quite big, and there is a large pool which is excellent for swimming.
 The part of the pool which is not deep, is partitioned off by a rope, which makes it safer for children.
 Hiking enthousiasts can make the steep climb to the second and the third level of the waterfall.
 Because the waterfall is inside a national park area, you will have to pay a 100 Baht entry fee.
+There is also a restaurant.

 14) Thai Meuang Beach